Kindergarten Bootcamp at The Academy

 The Perfect Summer Solution

 The Academy is your perfect summer solution.
 We have openings waiting available.
 No matter where you live in the greater Nashville area, you’ll find one of our preschools close by.
 The Academy has locations in Nashville, Brentwood, Franklin, Hendersonville, and Spring Hill.
-We even have locations in Murfreesboro and Mount Juliet.
+We even have locations in Murfreesboro.
 All of our preschool locations are into their summer programs, having fun in the sun.

 At-Home Preschool Activities for COVID-19 Isolation

 Many parents are having trouble coming up with enough at-home preschool activities for their little ones to do every day.
 Below are two suggestions to help you out.

 Rock School appeals to both pre-school-age and school-age children.
 To play this game, you need a set of stairs and a small rock.

 Tip: Finding the “perfect” rock is an activity in itself.

 One person is the “teacher” and all others are “students.”
 The students begin by sitting on the first step – the first grade.
 The teacher hides the rock in one hand.
 Then holds out both fists to the first student.
 If the child guesses the hand with the rock, he or she gets promoted to the next grade and gets to move up to the next step.
 This is repeated over and over, taking turns with each child.

 The winner is the first one to get to the highest grade.
 The winner can also become the teacher for the next game.

 This activity helps children recognize and understand emotions on other children’s faces.
 It’s a good opportunity to teach appropriate responses.